respresso/respresso-adobexd/README.md

 Change your image asset or add a new one export option.
 Image modification is fully supported.

 #### App Icon
 Create your app's icon(s) in Adobe XD.
 Respresso plugin supports Simple and Background - Foreground icons.
-To import app icons into Respresso you have to use specific keys for images.
+To import app icons into Respresso you have to tick Mark for Export option under Appearance section on the right and use specific keys for images.
 * Singe icon key: App icon single
 * Background icon: App icon background
 * Foreground icon: App icon foreground